Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-Adventist University of Health Sciences is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Certificates, Associate's, Baccalaureate's, Master's and, effective fall 2015, Doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Adventist University of Health Sciences.
+Adventist University of Health Sciences is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Certificates, Associate's, Baccalaureate's, Master's, and Doctoral degrees.
+Contact SACSCOC at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Adventist University of Health Sciences.

-Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities12501 Old Columbia Pike
+Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities

 Silver Spring, Maryland 20904